ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 ## [Installation](#installation)

-There are three ways to install the source code of Ultimate++ terminal widget:
+There are two ways to install the source code of Ultimate++ terminal widget:

 1. The package is immediately available via [UppHub](https://www.ultimatepp.org/app$ide$UppHub_en-us.html), the 3rd-party source package management system of U++. *This is the simplest and recommended method.* (Requires U++ ver. > 2020.2, or nighty builds.)
 2. Clone or download this repository and set it up as an U++ *assembly* or *nest*.
 You can find more information on U++ packages, assemblies and nests, [here](https://www.ultimatepp.org/app$ide$PackagesAssembliesAndNests$en-us.html).